Green Roofs

 • Typically allow public access

-Regardless of the type, all green roof systems have the same broad components, listed below.
-Typically construction or landscape architects will design the green roof systems, and although they might be different from other examples, the basic components should be present.
-The International Green Roof Association offers a checklist for planning your green roof that includes construction/engineering and vegetation considerations.
+Regardless of the type, all green roof systems have the same general components listed below.
+Typically construction or landscape architects will design the green roof systems, and these basic components should be present.

 From the top layer down: